 Red-backed salamander & tiger salamander

-Snakes; all non-poisonous (fox, black rat, blue racer, garter, DeKay, hog-nose, prairie king, banded water)
+Snakes; all non-venomous (fox, black rat, blue racer, garter, DeKay, hog-nose, prairie king, banded water)

 Turtles (box, snapping, painted, soft-shell, red-eared slider)